Skip to main content

 3

-In a medium bowl, roughly mash the lentils using a potato masher.
-Add the garlic, parsley, spring onion, dukkah, egg, vegetable stock pot, plain flour and fine breadcrumbs.
-Crumble in 1/2 the fetta cubes and mix well.
-Season to taste.
-Using damp hands, roll the mixture into small balls (you should get 3 per person).
-Place the balls on a plate and transfer to the fridge for 5 minutes.
+In a medium bowl, mash the lentils until smooth using a potato masher or fork.
+Add the garlic, parsley, spring onion, lemon zest, dukkah, egg and fine breadcrumbs.
+Crumble in 3/4 of the fetta and mix well.
+Using damp hands, form the mixture into 1cm-thick patties.
+You should get 3 patties per person.
+Place the patties on a plate and transfer to the fridge for 5 minutes.

-TIP: Chilling the mixture helps the patties firm up!
+TIP: Chilling the patties helps them firm up!

 Fry the patties